maitag/peote-net/README.md

 Crossplatform library that provides a simple Client/Server TCP-Networking-API
 for multiple [Haxe](http://haxe.org) targets (cpp, neko, html5, flash, android).

-Inside webbrowser it supports fallback-solution to use websockets or bridged flash-sockets.
+Inside webbrowser it supports websockets.

 On serverside the TCP-packets will be redirected with simple and fast protocol
 by this tool: [peote-server](https://github.com/maitag/peote-server).